aalla-pavani/Keyn/README.md

-git add .                                       # stage all files git commit -m "Commit message"                  # commit staged changes git commit --amend -m "Corrected commit message" # amend previous commit message
+git add .                                       # stage all files git commit -m "Commit message"                  # commit staged changes git commit --amend -m "Corrected commit message" # amend previous commit message git log --author="Your Name"    #This will show only the commits made by that author in the current branch

 5. Branching & Switching
 git branch                                      # list all local branches